 During most of your program, you will have your meals in Kramer Dining Center, which is the closest dining center to Marlatt.
-Beginning July 28, you will eat your meals in Derby Dining Center, located on the opposite side of campus.
+Beginning July 21, you will eat your meals in Derby Dining Center, located on the opposite side of campus.
+We will provide shuttles to drive you to the Derby Dining Center for lunch and supper.

 Your card will serve as a meal card that you can use once for each meal.
 The food plan includes 3 meals a day Monday through Saturday, and 2 meals on Sunday (no evening meal.)
 Meals are served 'buffet' style, or, all-you-care-to-eat.
 Usually you will find a choice of main dish, vegetables, salads, breads, desserts and beverages.
-There is always a choice of 2 or 3 meat or meatless entrees.
 Vegetarian options are always available.
 Vegan options are often available.
 The program will provide cash for you to use for Sunday evening meals and meals on cultural trips away from the university.

-You can find information about dining hours and menus here: http://housing.k-state.edu/dining/
+You can find information about dining hours and menus on the Dining Services website.